a-karma/Bogor_Workshop/DAY_3/Session2.md

 # Applications of Genomics in Wildlife Conservation

 ## Day 3 - Population genetic analysis - Session 2
 In this session we are going to learn the basics of population genomics analyses using the babirusa dataset.
-We conduct exploratory analyses to infer whether all the babirusa come from a panmictic population, or whether we can find evidence of population structure and, if this is the case, whether this structure correlates with geography.
+We will conduct exploratory analyses to infer whether all the babirusa come from a panmictic population, or whether we can find evidence of population structure and, if this is the case, whether this structure correlates with geography.

-In this tutorial you will run the three analyses using the remote server:
+In this tutorial you will run the three analyses on our remote server:
 - building maximum likelihood tress in IQtree
 - principal components analysis in smartpca
 - ADMIXTURE with different values of K

-In session three - you will download the final output produced by these software and work in RStudio to visualise the results from the PCA and ADMIXTURE, while instead you will use the browser tool iTOL for tree visualisation.
+In session three, you will then download the final output produced by these software and work in RStudio to plot the PCA and ADMIXTURE results while you will use `iTOL` to visualise the inferred tree directly in your web-browser.

 As usual, we first need to create the directory structure for the whole session.
 Recalling the guidelines with went through on day 1, let's make a new folder in your home directory (`~/`) and a specific subdirectory for each of the analyses.